survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 ...
 ```

 The build result should remain the same.
-This time, however, webpack will pull only dependencies we are using in the project and we don't have to maintain the list anymore.
-The check above works because `context`contains the full path to the module that was imported.
+This time, however, webpack will pull only dependencies we are using in the project, and we don't have to maintain the list anymore.
+The check above works because `context` contains the full path to the module that was imported.

 The first `module` parameter contains a more than `context`.
-If you wanted to figure out how many times a specific module is included in the chunks generated by webpack, you could check `module.chunks.length`.
-This is useful especially if you want more control when code splitting is used.
+If you wanted to figure out how many times a particular module is included in the chunks generated by webpack, you could check `module.chunks.length`.
+If you want more control when code splitting is used, this will be useful.

 ## Performing a More Granular Split

 Sometimes having only an app and a vendor bundle isn't enough.
-Especially as your application grows and gains more entry points, you may want to split the vendor bundle into multiples ones per each entry.
+Especially when your application grows and gains more entry points, you may want to split the vendor bundle into multiples ones per each entry.
 The `minChunks` idea above can be combined with more granular control by specifying `chunks` which to process.
 Consider [the example adapted from a GitHub comment](https://github.com/webpack/webpack/issues/2855#issuecomment-239606760) below:

 ```javascript
 const config = {